Skip to content

 This approach was developed and shared by Lucas van Staden from ProxiBlue.

-All file paths below are relative to your theme folder (app/design/frontend/Vendor/ThemeName).
+All file paths in this guide are relative to your theme folder (app/design/frontend/Vendor/ThemeName).

-Create a dedicated directory for email-related Tailwind configuration:
+Create a dedicated directory for email-related Tailwind configuration inside your theme's web/tailwind folder:

-Create web/tailwind/emails/postcss.config.js with the following content.
-This configuration uses a separate Tailwind config file specifically for email compilation:
+Create the file web/tailwind/emails/postcss.config.js with the following content.
+This PostCSS configuration references a separate Tailwind config file specifically for email compilation:

 module.exports = {